abonillabeeche/cf-intro/README.md

     $ cf push frank-X -m 64M -k 512M

-Additionally, the App does not require 64M of RAM, let's decrease the sizing
+Additionally, as noticed - the App does not require 64M of RAM, let's decrease the sizing

     $ cf scale frank-x -m 32M